PCU (film): Production

-Principal photography took place almost entirely in and around Toronto with the University of Toronto serving as Port Chester University.
-Some limited second unit shots were shot on the Wesleyan campus.
+In January 1993, it was announced Adam Leff and Zak Penn were developing PCU at 20th Century Fox, a comedy poking fun at political correctness on college campuses.

 Jeremy Piven complains in the DVD audio commentary that actors were not allowed by the director to improvise at all.
 He was able to include some limited improvisation by appealing to the writers directly.
-Production schedules were challenged when Piven, who is active in anti-malaria charities, contracted malaria on a trip to Guatemala which affected him while filming.

 Reception

-On Rotten Tomatoes the film has an approval rating of 44% based on reviews from 16 critics.
+On Rotten Tomatoes the film has an approval rating of 50% based on reviews from 18 critics.
 On Metacritic the film has a score of 42% based on reviews from 13 critics, indicating "mixed or average reviews".

 Roger Ebert said the film "begins with a terrific premise, but immediately loses faith in it."
 It has also been ranked among the ten best college movies by The Huffington Post.

 With a budget of $8 million, it grossed $2,129,483 on opening weekend contributing to a final domestic total of $4,330,020.

 Soundtrack

-The soundtrack, released on May 10, 1994 by Fox / Arista, features songs from the feature film.
+The soundtrack, released on May 10, 1994, by Fox / Arista, features songs from the feature film.
 Steve Vai wrote the score for the movie, which he would later release on his compilation album The Elusive Light and Sound, Vol. 1.
-The album is notable for the Mudhoney's cover of Pump It Up.
+The album is notable for Mudhoney's cover of Pump It Up.